danilotpnta/ComputerVission/README.md

 | SVM       | 0.75         | 0.76     |
 | CNN       | 0.89         | 0.78     |

-Hence, it is then concluded that a combination of models using majority vote over the labels using hard constraint yields an accuracy that is optimally.
+It is concluded that a combination of models using majority vote over the labels using hard constraint yields an accuracy that is optimally.
 Put into words, 8 out of 10 times we are able to recognise/distinguish who actor is who.

 ## Project 3